 To hear from groups about how our support makes a difference to their work, see our page on what our users think.

-Our team of seven staff bring a wealth of experience, knowledge and commitment to the Centre.
+Our team of six staff bring a wealth of experience, knowledge and commitment to the Centre.
 The staff work together to manage the Centre, maintain equipment and provide expert support to groups.

 Our staff team is currently: